theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-property.md

 <br>superclass *LitElement*
 <br> mixes *FBP*</small>

-> **Summary:** display and bind types of type any
+> **Summary:** ????? bind types of type any

 ## Description

 `furo-ui5-property`
- Field for type furo.Property.
+ Field for type **furo.Property**.
 This can be used to display "dynamic" fields aka properties.

- It works with repeated types and non repeating property types.
+ `furo-ui5-property` works with repeated types and non repeating property types.

  ```html
  <furo-ui5-property ƒ-bind-data="--entity(*.single_type_property)"></furo-ui5-property>
  ```

- ## Example data for the data-object looks like this
+ **Example data for the data-object looks like this**

  ```json
  "single_type_property": {